libretro/libretro-samples/tests/test_advanced/README.md

 between the tests in each group.

 1. Video output
 1a.
+Color test:               A static image, with one red, one green and one blue rectangle, to ensure the channels aren't mixed up.
+1b.
 Tearing test, horizontal: Vertical lines moving horizontally.
 In pixel format XRGB8888, the Xs will be 00.
-1b.
+1c.
 Tearing test, vertical:   Horizontal lines moving vertically.
 In pixel format XRGB8888, the Xs will be FF.
-1c. vsync test:               Flickers between white and black each frame.
+1d. vsync test:               Flickers between white and black each frame.
-1d.
+1e.
 Stretching test:          A checkerboard of black and white, to test if each square looks smooth.
-1e.
+1f.
 Border test:              A white screen, with red and yellow borders.

 2. Latency and synchronization
 2a.
 A/V sync test.
 Will switch between white and silent, and black and noisy, every two seconds.